-Here at Mentorloop, we often hear of a mentor being referred to as a coach and vice versa and it’s completely understandable why.
+Here at Mentorloop, we often hear of a mentor being referred to as a coach and vice versa.
+It’s completely understandable why.
 They are both motivated to make an impact on somebody else’s life either professionally or personally.
-However, we believe there are a number of key differences between the two and the distinction is worth making.
+However, we believe there are several key differences between the two and the distinction is worth making.

 A mentor is generally motivated to give back and therefore donates their time and expertise to the mentee.
 They do not consider this to be their ‘profession’ but rather a philanthropic exercise.